 This green enchilada sauce is made with ingredients that you just might have on hand, making it perfect for staying home during this time!
+It goes great on top of homemade enchiladas or enchilada bowls!

 I made this green enchilada sauce the other day and was so excited that I made some enchiladas right away.
 In other words, I forgot to take many pictures of just the enchilada sauce.